 This miscalculation has been partly caused by the inadequate nature of the International Passenger Survey, which is the main means by which net migration is calculated.
 Administered at the port of entry, it effectively comprises two separate surveys: one about tourism and one about migration intentions.
 The migration component has a sample size of 2,000 UK arrivals and 2,000 departures, which many statisticians argue is too small to draw reliable conclusions about net migration.

 Moreover, the International Passenger Survey has a very complicated weight system to take account for factors such as early morning and late evening flights from particular countries – times of the day when research staff are not at airports to interview passengers.
 The ONS changes its weightings system from time to time, hence the need to revise its figures.

 Today’s ONS debacle is an argument in favour of scrapping the net migration target.
 It is a bad policy supported by inaccurate and contested statistical evidence.

 But the ONS miscalculation also further reduces public trust in governments and official statistics on immigration.
 Restoring public trust in the immigration system is crucial for Labour, with polling data suggesting that people still have more confidence in the Tories to deliver on immigration.
 Today’s speech by Yvette Cooper did little to show how this might be restored.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.